PraiseTheDarkFlo/CellSePi/README.md

 **Options**
 - The dark/light theme adapts to your system settings.
 The changed theme is only active for the current session.
 - Mask and outline colors can be customized and are saved between sessions.
+- Mask opacity can be changed for the current season

+> **Note:** Changes to the **Mask Opacity** will only appear in the drawing window after reloading the current processed image by pressing on the **Drawing Tools** button.

 ![Options](https://github.com/PraiseTheDarkFlo/CellSePi/blob/main/docs/gifs/options.gif?raw=true)